Welcome back everyone! The Spring term is a very busy one in school, with lots of things to look forward to.

 There will be two P.E. sessions a week.
 Weather permitting, we will go outside for some activities.
 Please provide shorts, a t-shirt and pumps for P.E. sessions, and be sure to name each item as things very easily become muddled up.
 School policy states that children cannot take part in P.E. activities when wearing earrings, so children should not wear them on P.E. days, or should be able to take them out themselves.

-Our Science topic for the first half term is Everyday Materials and their uses.
+Our Science topic for the first half term is Animals, Including Humans.

 Literacy and numeracy homework will be given on Friday and should be completed and returned to school by the following Thursday.
 We encourage children to read as often as possible at home to an adult, as this will be a great support to the development of their literacy skills.
 Children who read regularly at home make more rapid progress in all subjects.
 The children have a reading diary which we encourage you to use.
 We have a “three times a week” reading challenge in our class to encourage reading at home.
 There is a reward at the end of the week for those who complete the challenge!